homata123/Correcting-and-Summarizing-text-app/README.md

 1. Run directly on web

--Copy this repo link (https://github.com/homata123/Correct-and-Summarizing-text-app.git)
+-Fork this repo to your GitHub (https://github.com/homata123/Correct-and-Summarizing-text-app.git)

 -Go to https://share.streamlit.io/ ,sign in and choose "New app"

--Paste the link into the repo section
+-Paste the forked repo link into the repo section,then choose "main" branch and gui.py for GUI

 -Wait for installing modules and packages,then start using this app